MicrosoftDocs/windows-iotcore-docs/windows-iotcore/connect-your-device/SSH.md

 copy .\id_rsa.pub x:\data\users\defaultaccount\.ssh\authorized_keys
 ```

-If the key is not registered with ssh-agent it must be specified on the command line to login:
+If the key is not registered with ssh-agent, it must be specified on the command line to login:

 ```cmd
 ssh -i .\id_rsa DefaultAccount@host
 ```

-If the private key is registered with ssh-agent then you only need to specify <strong>DefaultAccount@host</strong>:
+If the private key is registered with ssh-agent, then you only need to specify <strong>DefaultAccount@host</strong>:

 ```cmd
 ssh DefaultAccount@host